-- We don't have to go, and of course they don't have to take us. - Why it's correct: Adding commas around "of course," though technically correct, would be excessive and look cluttered, so the parenthetical commas drop in priority to the comma separating compounded independent clauses.
+We don't have to go, and of course they don't have to take us.

+Why it's correct: Adding commas around "of course," though technically correct, would be excessive and look cluttered, so the parenthetical commas drop in priority to the comma separating compounded independent clauses.

-As light alternatives to parentheses, these parenthetical commas tell the reader to pause a little when a non-essential (a.k.a. parenthetical) point is interjected or tacked on to explain the word or phrase preceding it.
-Common parenthetical phrases include: all things considered as a matter of fact as a result as a rule at the same time consequently for example furthermore however in addition incidentally in fact in my opinion in the first place in the meantime moreover needless to say nevertheless no doubt of course on the contrary on the other hand therefore under the circumstances
+As light alternatives to parentheses, these parenthetical commas tell the reader to pause a little when a nonessential (a.k.a. parenthetical) point is interjected or tacked on to explain the word or phrase preceding it.
+Common parenthetical phrases include:

+all things considered however needless to say

+as a matter of fact in addition nevertheless

+as a result incidentally no doubt

+as a rule in fact of course

+at the same time in my opinion on the contrary

+consequently in the first place on the other hand

+for example in the meantime therefore

+furthermore moreover under the circumstances